 Across the pond, a similar revolution was already underway.
 This one, however, was to be even more transformative, in little time radically altering the way certain sports, particularly baseball, were conceived.
-Owing to its easily isolated ‘one-on-one’ contests - pitcher v batter - baseball lends itself perfectly to statistical analysis.
+Owing to its easily isolated ‘one-on-one’ contests - pitcher v batter - baseball lends itself well to statistical analysis.
 In fact, the use of sabermetrics, ‘the empirical statistical analysis of baseball’, has been employed in some capacity ever since the sport was first professionalised.
-Its current use, however, both its universality and sophisticated nature find their roots in Billy Beane’s tenure as General Manager (GM) of the Oakland Athletics and his now famed ‘Moneyball Effect’.
+Its current use, though, both its universality and sophisticated nature, has its roots in Billy Beane’s tenure as General Manager (GM) of the Oakland Athletics, and his now famed ‘Moneyball Effect’.

 The 'Moneyball' Effect

 Historically, scouts overlooked these traits in favour of speed and contact, meaning their market price was undervalued, and players possessing said traits could be acquired on the cheap.
-It was thus - ignoring his scouts’ ‘expertise’ and relying solely on sabermetrics - that Beane assembled his team.
+It was following these new principles and ignoring his scouts’ ‘expertise’ that Beane assembled his team.
 The result dismayed many, the newly assembled roster a motley crew of old, in some cases injured, often unorthodox, has-beens.
 Their appearance alone drew ire from the purists already angered by the cold scientific approach.
 How could a team of such visible misfits go onto success?